King Charles III starts reign as mourning begins for late queen

 “We offer him (Charles) our loyalty and devotion just as his mother devoted so much to so many for so long,“ she said in a televised address Thursday.
 “God save the king.”

-Charles was also due to meet officials in charge of the elaborate arrangements for his mother’s lavish state funeral, which will be attended by crowned and elected heads of state from around the world.
+Charles was also due to meet officials in charge of the arrangements for his mother's elaborate state funeral, which will take place before she is laid to rest in the King George VI memorial chapel at Windsor Castle.

-He will decide on the length of the royal household’s period of mourning, which is expected to last a month, while the UK government will observe at least 10 days of official remembrance, when limited business is conducted.

 Gun salutes -- one round for every year of the queen's life -- will be fired Friday across Hyde Park in central London and from the Tower of London on the River Thames.

-Muffled church bells will toll at Westminster Abbey, St Paul’s Cathedral and Windsor Castle, among other places, and Union flags will fly at half-mast.
+Muffled church bells will toll at Westminster Abbey, St Paul's Cathedral and at Windsor, among other places, and Union flags were flying at half-mast across the UK.

 Truss and other senior ministers were set to attend a public remembrance service at St Paul's, while the UK parliament will start two days of special tributes.